 I have always have a love/hate relationship with food.
 I absolutely love food, I just hate how I feel after eating it.

 Food is fun though!
 It is a huge part of our social life.
-It enhances your experiences when you travel oversees, it makes a bad dinner date a lot more bearable and the pizza parties with your kids a lot more enjoyable.
+It enhances our experiences when we travel oversees, it makes a bad dinner date a lot more bearable and the pizza parties with your kids a lot more enjoyable.

 It all boils down to this: a wise man reminded me that you will never have a different body shape then the one you had when you were 18.
 Read; if you didn’t have a flat stomach then you will not get one now without help from a plastic surgeon.
-For me that means my dancer legs are trainable, my round bootie may reappear with the right amount of donkey kicks but my boobs won’t get back to perky without that surgery; that’s a fact.
-Although there are exercises for that as well….to be continued…..Age II
+For me that means my dancer legs are trainable and my round bootie may reappear with the right amount of donkey kicks.
+I will also try to maintain a healthy relationship with my food.